 - Price: around $150 — Available on Amazon worldwide here

 - Company based: Spain

 BQ are a Spanish technology giant who are well-known across Europe for their smartphones, tablets, and 3D printers.
 They’ve also developed their Ciclop DIY 3D scanner, which scans a volume up to 250 x 205 mm, based on laser triangulation technology.

-An important feature of the BQ Ciclop is that it’s completely open source.
+An important feature of the BQ Ciclop is that it’s a completely open source 3D scanner.
 You’re free to modify it as you wish, following the RepRap philosophy.
 It’s easily accessible via USB or Bluetooth, and can 3D scan with a resolution of between 0.3-0.5mm.

 Another great addition to this DIY 3D scanner is that it works with Horus open source 3D scanning suite which BQ also developed.
 This makes scanning much easier with the compatible program.
 You can buy just the electronics (includes an Arduino, webcam etc) and print the parts yourself for $115, or buy the whole kit for $240.
 Not bad.

-However, it is worthy of note that the BQ Ciclop is notoriously difficult to assemble.
-Other DIY 3D scanners are quicker and simpler to build, though the Ciclop is still a fantastic 3D scanner.
+However, it is worthy of note that the BQ Ciclop is difficult to assemble.
+Other DIY 3D scanners are quicker and simpler to build, though the Ciclop is still a fantastic DIY 3D digitizer.